shardus/website-docs.shardus.com/pages/docs/quickstart.md

 ```bash
 git clone https://gitlab.com/shardus/applications/hello-shardus.git
 ```
-Make sure you have the correct node version which is `16.11.1`
+Make sure that you have the correct node version which is `16.11.1`

 ```bash
 nvm install 16.11.1
 nvm use 16.11.1
 ```
-Now that correct node version is satisfied, go ahead and play with `hello-shardus`by doing
+Now that the correct node version is satisfied, go ahead and play with `hello-shardus` by doing
 ```bash
 cd hello-shardus
 npm install